privacyguides/privacyguides.org/docs/mobile-browsers.md

 We would suggest installing [AdGuard](browser-extensions.md#adguard) if you want a content blocker in Safari.

-The following privacy/security-related options can be found in the :gear: **Settings** app → **Safari**
+The following privacy/security-related options can be found in :gear: **Settings** → **Apps** → **Safari**.

 #### Profiles

-All of your cookies, history, and website data will be separate for each profile.
+Safari allows you to separate your browsing with different profiles.
+All of your cookies, history, and website data are separate for each profile.
 You should use different profiles for different purposes e.g. Shopping, Work, or School.

 #### Privacy & Security

 - [x] Enable **Prevent Cross-Site Tracking**

 This enables WebKit's [Intelligent Tracking Protection](https://webkit.org/tracking-prevention/#intelligent-tracking-prevention-itp).
 The feature helps protect against unwanted tracking by using on-device machine learning to stop trackers.
-ITP protects against many common threats, but it does not block all tracking avenues because it is designed to not interfere with website usability.
+ITP protects against many common threats, but does not block all tracking avenues because it is designed to not interfere with website usability.

-- [x] Enable **Require Face ID to Unlock Private Browsing**
+- [x] Enable **Require Face ID/Touch ID to Unlock Private Browsing**

 This setting allows you to lock your private tabs behind biometrics/PIN when not in use.

-#### Advanced → Privacy
+#### Other Privacy Settings

+These options can be found in :gear: **Settings** → **Apps** → **Safari** → **Advanced**.

+##### Fingerprinting Mitigations

 The **Advanced Tracking and Fingerprinting Protection** setting will randomize certain values so that it's more difficult to fingerprint you:

 - [x] Select **All Browsing** or **Private Browsing**

-#### Privacy Report

-Privacy Report provides a snapshot of cross-site trackers currently prevented from profiling you on the website you're visiting.
-It can also display a weekly report to show which trackers have been blocked over time.

-Privacy Report is accessible via the Page Settings menu.

-#### Privacy Preserving Ad Measurement
+##### Privacy Preserving Ad Measurement

 - [ ] Disable **Privacy Preserving Ad Measurement**